angular/angular/aio/content/guide/architecture-components.md

 ## Template syntax

-A template looks like regular HTML, except that it also contains Angular [template syntax](guide/template-syntax), which alters the HTML based on your app's logic and the state of app and DOM data.
-Your template can use *data binding* to coordinate the app and DOM data, *pipes* to transform data before it is displayed, and *directives* to apply app logic to what gets displayed.
+A template looks like regular HTML, except that it also contains Angular [template syntax](guide/template-syntax), which alters the HTML based on your app's logic and the state of application and DOM data.
+Your template can use *data binding* to coordinate the application and DOM data, *pipes* to transform data before it is displayed, and *directives* to apply application logic to what gets displayed.

 For example, here is a template for the Tutorial's `HeroListComponent`.